-- 11. (1) If a provincial house, a local house or a council, or any member of such a house or council, on reasonable grounds, is of the opinion that a member of such house or council, excluding the chairperson, has breached a provision of this code of conduct, 25 that house or council must establish an investigative committee- - (a) to investigate and make a finding on any alleged breach of this code of conduct; and - (b) to make recommendations to the relevant house or council: Provided that the house or council may suspend the relevant member for the duration of such 30 investigation.

-- (2) If an investigative committee finds that a member of a provincial house, a local house or a council has breached a provision of this code of conduct, the relevant house or council may- - (a) issue a formal warning to such member; - (b) reprimand such member; - (c) request the relevant Premier to suspend the member for a period determined by the Premier; or - (d) request the Premier to remove the member from office. - (3) (a) A Premier may appoint a person or a committee to investigate any alleged breach of a provision of this code of conduct and to make recommendations as to the appropriate sanction in terms of sub-item (2), if the relevant provincial house, local house or council does not have an investigation conducted as contemplated in sub-item (1) and the Premier considers it necessary: Provided that in the event of an alleged breach of the code of conduct by the chairperson of a provincial house, a local house or a council, the provisions of this item must be applied by the Premier: Provided further that the Premier may suspend the relevant member for the duration of such investigation. - (b) If a Premier is of the opinion that a member of a provincial house, a local house or a council has breached a provision of this code of conduct and that such contravention 50 warrants a suspension or removal from office, the Premier may- - (i) issue a formal warning to such member; - (ii) reprimand such member; - (iii) suspend the member for a period and on conditions as he or she may determine; or - (iv) remove a member from office: Provided that in the case of the chairperson of a council, any such removal from office is subject to the relevant provision of the Act dealing with the withdrawal of recognition of the leadership position concerned.
+- 11. (1) If a provincial house, a local house or a council, or any member of such a house or council, on reasonable grounds, is of the opinion that a member of such house or council, excluding the chairperson, has breached a provision of this code of conduct, that house or council must establish an investigative committee- - (a) to investigate and make a finding on any alleged breach of this code of conduct; and - (b) to make recommendations to the relevant house or council: Provided that the house or council may suspend the relevant member for the duration of such investigation. - (2) If an investigative committee finds that a member of a provincial house, a local house or a council has breached a provision of this code of conduct, the relevant house or council may- - (a) issue a formal warning to such member; - (b) reprimand such member; - (c) request the relevant Premier to suspend the member for a period determined by the Premier; or - (d) request the Premier to remove the member from office. - (3) (a) If the relevant provincial house, local house or council does not establish an investigative committee as contemplated in sub-item (1), the relevant Premier must appoint a person or an investigative committee to investigate any alleged breach of a provision of this code of conduct and to make recommendations as to the appropriate sanction in terms of sub-item (2): Provided that in the event of an alleged breach of the code of conduct by the chairperson of a provincial house, a local house or a council, the provisions of this item must be applied by the Premier: Provided further that the Premier may suspend the relevant member for the duration of such investigation. - (b) If a Premier is of the opinion that a member of a provincial house, a local house or a council has breached a provision of this code of conduct and that such contravention warrants a suspension or removal from office, the Premier may- - (i) issue a formal warning to such member; - (ii) reprimand such member; - (iii) suspend the member for a period and on conditions as he or she may determine; or - (iv) remove a member from office: Provided that in the case of the chairperson of a council, any such removal from office is subject to the relevant provision of the Act dealing with the withdrawal of recognition of the leadership position concerned. - (4) If a Premier fails to comply with sub-item (3)(a), the Minister must appoint a person or an investigative committee to conduct an investigation as contemplated in sub-item (3)(a), and the provisions of sub-item (3)(b) apply with the necessary changes.

-- (4) The Commissions Act, 1947 (Act No. 8 of 1947), or where appropriate, applicable provincial legislation, may be applied to an investigation in terms of sub-item (3).
-(5) Any investigation in terms of this item must be conducted in accordance with the provisions of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000).
+- (5) The Commissions Act, 1947 (Act No. 8 of 1947), or where appropriate, applicable provincial legislation, may be applied to an investigation in terms of sub-item (3). - (6) Any investigation in terms of this item must be conducted in accordance with the provisions of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000).